Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial single-ion anisotropy: Vector chirality

 where $\gamma_2$ represents the second dominant eigenvalue in the $S^z_\text{t} = 0$ sector of the transfer matrix~\cite{mcculloch_2008__Infinite, he_2024_035126_Phase}.
 We set the lattice spacing $a$ to $1$.
 In Fig.~\ref{fig:PD_CHIRAL}(a), at $D=0.5$, we find that the linear scaling of $1/\xi$ is perfectly satisfied in an extremely narrow region $J_2 - J^\text{Ising}_{2,\text{qc}} < 10^{-4}$ in the vicinity of the quasicritical point $J^\text{Ising}_{2,\text{qc}}$, yielding the exponent $\nu = 1$.
 Next, we do an extrapolation with respect to the truncated bond dimension $m$ and find a transition point $J^\text{Ising}_{2,\text{c}}=0.408288(1)$ with a small error bar.
 After defining a discrepancy of $\delta J^{\phantom{\dag}}_2 = J^{\phantom{\dag}}_2 - J^\text{Ising}_{2,\text{c}}$, we also do linear fitting of $\lvert \kappa \rvert$ in log-log scale in the region of $\ln \lvert \delta J_2 \rvert \lesssim -9$, which suggests $\lvert \kappa \rvert \propto \lvert \delta J_2 \rvert^\beta$ with $\beta=0.129$ close to $1/8$, as shown in Fig.~\ref{fig:PD_CHIRAL}(b).
 In combination, we suggest that this transition is continuous and belongs to the Ising-type universality class.

 In the inset of Fig.~\ref{fig:PD_CHIRAL}(b), we can also see the dimerization strength $\lvert \mathcal{D} \rvert$ does not disappear when $J_2 \ge J^\text{Ising}_{2,\text{c}}$, and the ground state enter the CPD phase, where the dimerization and vector chirality coexist.
 Similarly, we can do the same procedure at the SHD-CSHD transition, which also belongs to the Ising type universality class, as shown in Fig.~\ref{fig:PD_CHIRAL}(c).
-The SHD-CSHD transition happens due to the effective anisotropy $\Delta_\text{eff} = \sqrt{6}/3$ being less than one in the spin-$1/2$ $J_1$-$J_2$ $XXZ$ model in the large-$D$ limit, which is in accordance with the existing bosonization theory~\cite{nersesyan_1998_910_Incommensurate}.

-At $0.7 \lesssim D \le 1$, the effect of $D$ is counterbalanced by $J_2$, which induces a transition from the CSHD phase to the CPD phase as $J_2$ increases, following the discussion in Subsec.~\ref{subsec:zerodimerization}.
+At $0.7 \lesssim D \le 1$, the effect of $D$ is counterbalanced by $J_2$, which induces a crossover from the CSHD phase to the CPD phase as $J_2$ increases, following the discussion in Sec.~\ref{subsec:zerodimerization}.
 Furthermore, we make a trial to do extrapolation of the PD-CPD transition point $J^\text{Ising}_{2,c}$ to the limit of $D=0$ using parabolic function.
-After that, we get a value of $J^\text{Ising}_{2,\text{c}} \simeq 0.55$ at $D=0$, close to the place of the PD-floating transition point determined by the CFT analysis in the early works~\cite{chepiga_2020_174407_Floating}.
+After that, we get a value of $J^\text{Ising}_{2,\text{c}} \simeq 0.55$ at $D=0$, close to the place of the PD-floating transition point determined by the early CFT analysis~\cite{chepiga_2020_174407_Floating}, although we do not fully understand the reasons behind this consistency.

 The vector chiral order can be also generated from VBS.
 As illustrated in Fig.~\ref{fig:CVBS}, as $D$ grows at $J_2 = 4$, we can see that the vector chirality strength $\lvert \kappa \rvert$ emerges abruptly with a finite discontinuity at a specific truncated bond dimension.
 Meanwhile, the dimerization strength $\lvert \mathcal{D} \rvert$ does not vanish either, which leads to the last phase coexistence region, namely the CVBS phase.
 It is recommended to adopt alternative initializations in order to avoid being trapped in a particular state during the iDMRG process.
 The objective is to identify the state with the lowest energy per site.
 With the growth of $m$ up to $6,400$, the jump persists.
 Thus, it can be concluded that the transition may be of $1$st order in the limit of infinite $m$.